Skip to content ↓

 School Office Staff

-School Office Staff are responsible for taking calls from parents/carers and pupils about absence on a day-to-day basis and recording it accurately.
-They will also transfer calls from parents/carers and pupils to the correct pastoral staff or ALT in order to provide them with more detailed support on attendance.
+School office staff may be responsible for taking calls from parents/carers and pupils about absence on a day-to-day basis and recording it accurately.
+They will also transfer calls from parents/carers and pupils to the correct pastoral staff, attendance officers or SLT in order to provide them with more detailed support on attendance.
 They will input codes accurately and ensure that late students and students leaving during the day are accounted for.
-School Office Staff work closely with the wider Attendance Team and Safeguarding Team.
+Office staff work closely with the attendance and safeguarding team.

 Parents/carers